Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Concealing Your Physical Location

 This one is a no-brainer.
-If you don't want people to be able to find out where you are, you have to erase any of the arrows pointing to you.
+If you don't want people to be able to find out where you are, you have to erase any of the arrows pointing in your direction.
 Your IP address provides information about your whereabouts, so if you don't like that, hide it.

 Protecting Your Online Privacy